Tally Analytics

 Key Strengths:

-• Native Tally connector — real-time sync with both Tally Prime and ERP 9
+• One-click Tally connector — native real-time auto-sync with both Tally Prime and ERP 9.
+Zero-code setup, no ODBC drivers

-• Auto-generated dashboards — P&L, cash flow, receivables, inventory, and GST dashboards created automatically
+• Pre-built dashboard templates — P&L, cash flow, receivables, inventory, and GST dashboards ready instantly after connecting

-• Natural language queries — ask questions about your Tally data in English, Hindi, or other Indian languages
+• Natural language queries (NLQ) — ask questions about your Tally data in English, Hindi, or other Indian languages.
+"Show top 10 customers by margin" gets an instant visual answer

 • AI-powered insights — anomaly detection, trend alerts, and proactive notifications

-• Mobile-first — full dashboard access on phone
+• Mobile-first — full dashboard access on any phone or tablet

-• Affordable — competitive pricing with free trial available
+• Affordable — designed for Indian SMB budgets with free trial available

 Limitations: